sahinakkaya/sahinakkaya.dev/_posts/2022-03-03-never-get-trapped-in-grub-rescue-again.md

   These are the pictures I took for reference while trying to figure out which boot options are useless.
 Sorry for the bad quality.
 I didn't think I would use them in a blog post.

   - While trying to fix the previous problems, I've spent enough time in the `/boot/efi` directory that make me understand where these grub entries are coming from.
 There were a lot of files belong to old systems.
 I simply deleted them and updated grub.
 All of the bad entries were gone.
 I want to draw your attention here: *I did not search for how to delete the unused grub entries.
-I just knew deleting their directories from `/boot/efi` will do.
+I just knew deleting their directories from `/boot/efi` will do the job.
 I am doing this sh\*t!
 (Another hackerman moment :D )*
   - In order to delete useless boot options from UEFI menu, I used `efibootmgr`.
 I searched for it on the internet, of course!
   ```bash
   efibootmgr -v # Check which entries you want to delete, say it is 0003.